 Morphine is an opiate used to relieve severe pain.
 Named after Morpheus, the Greek god of dreams, morphine provides a feeling of euphoria oft-described as a dreamlike state.
 The drug can be taken in the form of a tablet, syrup or injection.
 In some cases, morphine can even be smoked.

 Morphine has the potential to be highly addictive, as tolerance to it develops rapidly.
 A federally designated Schedule II drug, morphine is used medically for pain relief after major surgeries or for treatment of cancer-related pain.
 However, morphine also runs a high potential of abuse because of its pleasurable effects and relative accessibility.

 Some of the common street or slang names for morphine include M, Miss Emma, monkey, roxanol and white stuff.
 While morphine is a naturally occurring substance extracted from the opium poppy, heroin is a synthetic drug that is processed from it; the two drugs are very similar.
-Contact us now for help battling a morphine addiction.
+Contact a treatment specialist for help battling a morphine addiction.

 Questions about treatment?